Skip to content

 Who must file a 1099-K?

 Dwolla issues 1099-K forms for transactions within our network that exceed certain federal or state reporting thresholds.
-For the 2024 tax year, the federal threshold for reporting is $5,000 in payments with no minimum number of transactions.
+For the 2025 tax year, the federal threshold for reporting is more than $20,000 in payments and more than 200 transactions.

 If you received a Form 1099-K, it’s based on your activity with one or more of Dwolla’s clients that uses the Dwolla Platform to process their payments.